camero1993/uncoverlearning-deploy/cursor_rules.md

 Use descriptive variable and function/const names.
 Also, event functions should be named with a “handle” prefix, like “handleClick” for onClick and “handleKeyDown” for onKeyDown.
 Implement accessibility features on elements.
 For example, a <a> tag (if interactive but not a link, better to use a <button>) or interactive <div> should have tabindex="0", an appropriate aria-label or aria-labelledby, roleattribute (e.g. button, link), and keyboard event handlers like onKeyDown (especially for Space and Enter keys if mimicking button behavior), in addition to onClick.
 Use consts instead of functions for React components where appropriate (e.g., functional components: const MyComponent = () => { ... }).
 Also, define a type or interface for props if possible when using TypeScript.

+Finally, this will be the structure of our workflow together.
+1. User (I) will prompt you to make a change in the code
+2. You will follow these rules in responding to that prompt and in editing the code
+3. I will view the output of those changes and will give you three types of responses at the start of my next prompt:
+    a.
+"Good"
+        1. This means you did exactly or nearly exactly what I asked for.
+Maybe small changes are needed, but we can mostly focus on the next task
+    b.
+"Okay"
+        1. This means your changes were close to what I asked for, but we must focus on making them better before moving on
+    c.
+"Bad"
+        1. This means the changes were far off what I asked for, and/or include errors and bugs.
+When I say bad and explain why, you must not follow up with code editing.
+Instead, explain why the edit caused the issue and what you need to do instead to fix it.
+From there I will confirm your next approach and we can continue with editing.
+Depending on which of those words begin my post-prompt chats, my follow up will range from the next step to a reccomendation of a new approach to prevent errors and bugs.